puppetlabs/puppetdb/documentation/api/query/v4/paging.markdown

 `"desc"`, depending on whether you wish the field to be sorted in ascending or descending order.
 The default value for this key, if not specified, is `"asc"`.

-Note that the legal values for `field` vary depending on which endpoint you are querying; for lists of legal fields, please refer to the documentation for the specific query endpoints.
+Note that the legal values for `field` vary depending on which endpoint you are querying.
+For lists of legal fields, please refer to the documentation for the specific query endpoints.

 #### Example: